craiggunson/mailtube/README.md

 # mailtube
-Receive inbound email from SES+S3 and send it on with Lambda.
+Receive inbound email from your custom domain and into SES+S3 and send it on to a private inbox with Lambda.

-I use this to route email from my homepage and route to a private mailbox.
-No need for a subscription, and has lots of potential.